 Spent every free hour last night, and today, re-playing retro Castlevania games.
-Gosh, I’m so out of practice.
+Gosh, I’m so out of practice!
 I used to be able to reach Death in the first game without taking a hit.
 Last night, I barely made it past the wicked third stage intact.
 No thanks to those blasted Medusa Heads.

-Gave up, and moved on to Dracula XX.
-I have not played this SNES port of Rondo of Blood for years.
-Not since getting the upgraded version for the PSP in 2008.
+Gave up and moved on to Dracula XX.
+Now, I have not played this SNES port of Rondo of Blood for years, not since getting the upgraded version for the PSP in 2008.

-Enough!
+But enough!
 Episode one is already available in the system.
 I’m off to medieval Wallachia.

 My parents bought it for me in 1986 after I pestered them for half a year.
-How did I learn about the game?
-The shop we bought my NES at had it on display.
-Throughout the whole hour of testing and bargaining, I was absorbed with trying to get past the first stage.
+Before that, how did I learn about the game?
+Well, the shop we bought my NES at had it on display.
+Throughout the whole hour of testing and bargaining there, I was absorbed with trying to get past the first stage.
 I was also far more interested in Castlevania than any of the packaged free titles the shop was offering.

 By the way, CV was one of the more expensive cartridges back then.
 Thus why the merchant absolutely refused to offer any packaged deals for it.
+The rascal.

-For the next, I can’t remember, three or four months?
+For the next, I don’t know, three or four months?
 I played nothing but Castlevania on the NES.
-With the unflinching perseverance of an actual vampire hunter, I made my way through the Drac’s castle, downing jumpy skeletons and bobbing Medusa Heads by the ten and hundreds.
+With the unflinching perseverance of an actual vampire hunter, I made my way through Dracula’s castle, downing jumpy skeletons and snuffing Medusa Heads by the ten and hundreds.

 - Correspondingly, I developed an interest in European mythology, arts, architecture, etc.

 - This might sound a little silly.
 Playing Castlevania games and other Konami titles on the NES convinced me that Konami is hands-down the best game developer.
-The creativity, the execution, the branding, and especially the music!This conviction, admittedly, had been a little affected in recent years, with Konami discontinuing quite a few of its classic franchises, and with the whole MGS scandal.Still, if I had to indicate in a poll or something which is the video game developer that I respect most, Konami is the name I would put down right away.
-That’s all thanks to a certain little 8-bit whipping sprite.
-My steadfast companion in the daunting quest to take down the world’s most famous vampire.
+The creativity, the execution, the branding, and especially the music!This conviction, admittedly, is a little scarred in recent years, with Konami discontinuing quite a few of its classic franchises, and with the whole MGS scandal.Still, if I had to indicate in a poll the video game developer that I respect most, Konami would be the name I would write right away.
+This, thanks to a certain 8-bit whipping sprite known as Simon Belmont.
+My steadfast avatar in the daunting quest to take down the world’s most famous vampire.